-Extreme hiking behind waterfalls, black sand beaches with deadly waves, Ice caving in the midst of glaciers, swimming between two continents, Petting the most unique charismatic horses and relaxing at a geothermal spa.
+Extreme hiking behind waterfalls, black sand beaches with deadly waves, Ice caving amid glaciers, swimming between two continents, Petting unique, charismatic horses, and relaxing at a geothermal spa.
 These are just a few of the many things you can do in Iceland.

-In between North America and Europe, exactly 5.5 hours via plane from NYC lies the Raw Beauty of a land made of ice... well only during winter — Welcome to Iceland! in this Post We'll talk about some of my personal favorite tours, fun activities to tackle during your stay and ideas on how to make the most of a short to long layover.
+In between North America and Europe, precisely 5.5 hours via plane from NYC, lies the Raw Beauty of a land made of ice... well, only during winter.
+Welcome to Iceland!
+In this post, We'll talk about some of my favorite tours, fun activities to tackle during your stay, and ideas on making the most of a short to long layover.

-Did you know that if you travelled through Iceland air you could ask for a stop over in Iceland (for up to 7 nights) at no extra charge? -- free way to add one more destination to your itinerary.
+Did you know that if you traveled through Iceland air, you could ask for a stopover in Iceland (for up to 7 nights) at no extra charge?
+A freeway to add one more destination to your itinerary.

 Having a 6-23 Hour layover in Iceland

-There's no reason to be stuck at the airport with a 6+ hour layover in Iceland! if you land between the hours of 7am - 8pm then head on over to this geothermal spa The Blue Lagoon (open from 8am-10pm) one of the must do activities in Iceland.
-Public buses leave from the airport every hour as the Blue Lagoon is only 20 min away from the airport and 50 min away from the main town of Reykjavik, making it the perfect spot to relax at on a layover.
-The Blue Lagoon is located on a lava field and is a man made healing lagoon filled with silica, sulfur, algae and mineral rich waters.
-This water is great for your skin and the treatment of skin disorders.
-There's a swim up bar, restaurant and water massages being offered by specialist, so you can easily spend anywhere between 2 hours to half a day here.
-The best part about this place is that no matter the weather you'll still enjoy the comfort of this spa and some snow might even make it a more magical experience.
+There's no reason to be stuck at the airport with a 6+ hour layover in Iceland!
+If you land between 7 am - 8 pm, then head on over to a geothermal spa.
+The Blue Lagoon (open from 8 am-10 pm) is one must-do activity in Iceland.
+Public buses leave from the airport every hour as the Blue Lagoon is only 20 min away from the airport and 50 min away from Reykjavik (main town), making it the perfect spot to relax at on a layover.
+The Blue Lagoon is located on a lava field and is a human-made healing lagoon filled with silica, sulfur, algae, and mineral-rich waters.
+This water is excellent for your skin and the treatment of skin disorders.
+There's a swim-up bar, restaurant, and water massages offered by a specialist, so you can easily spend anywhere between 2 hours to half a day here.
+The best part about this place is that no matter the weather, you'll still enjoy the comfort of this spa, and some snow might even make it a more magical experience.
 If you plan on staying longer in Iceland, then you can do what we did and save this spot for last.
-For us this was the perfect ending to our stay and made us want to come back even if it was just for a simple layover...
-After soaking, if time permits head on over to the town of Reykjavik.
-Reykjavik (the capital of Iceland ) has a fishers town feel with overflowing fresh fish and delicacy restaurants ( its totally legal to eat whale and puffing bird here as whale is fished on a daily bases and Iceland is the worlds largest breeding colony for puffins ) cute shops ( its the perfect place to shop for extreme weather condition clothing as it gets so cold during winter) local bars and Nightlife.
-After strolling around town, shopping and having a nice meal or lounging at a cafe, end your night at the boardwalk where you can Join a boat tour (departures start around 8pm ) and go on a seeking adventure to spot the Northern Lights.
-We tried and failed (you only see them if weather permits) but you might have better luck-- tip: wear lots of layers as it gets really cold.
+For us, this was the perfect ending to our stay and made us want to come back, even if it was just for a simple layover.
+After soaking, if time permits, head on over to the town of Reykjavik.
+Reykjavik (the Iceland capital) has a fishers town feel with overflowing fresh fish and delicacy restaurants.
+It's legal to eat whale and puffing birds here as whales are fished daily.
+Iceland is the world's largest breeding colony for puffins, cute shops (it's the perfect place to shop for extreme weather condition clothing as it gets so cold during winter), local bars, and Nightlife.
+After strolling around town, shopping, and having a nice meal or lounging at a cafe, end your night at the boardwalk where you can join a boat tour (departures start around 8 pm) and go on a seeking adventure to spot the Northern Lights.
+We tried and failed (you only see them if weather permits), but you might have better luck-- tip: wear lots of layers as it gets freezing.

 Day 2-Tour w/ Extreme Iceland Part I

-Ok, so you fell in love with nature and decided to stay in Iceland for a couple of extra days... can't say I blame ya! what's not to love here? -- for us doing this overnight stay tour with Extreme Iceland was the first thing we did after we landed at 6am but looking back I recommend you to take it a bit easier on your first day.
-Follow my day one guide and tackle this one on your second day, that way you have more time to settle in and get a feel of Iceland before jumping into an adrenaline rush filled day of adventures.
-So, you're wondering who's Extreme Iceland? — Extreme Iceland is a local tour agency that offer different overnight adventure packages outside of Reykjavik.
-We really wanted to go Ice caving and after doing some research we found the tours Extreme Iceland Offered were the best fit for us.
-The tour we choose was the Jokulsarlon and Ice caving two day package tour and we absolutely loved it!
-They pick you up from your hotel in Reykjavik at around 8am and you spend the rest of your trip with an experienced tour guide.
-Here are some of the things we did with Extreme Iceland: Hiking Waterfalls-- on this tour we got to visit two of Icelands many waterfalls Seljalandfross & Skogafoss offering views that did not disappoint.
-Tip* wear appropriate clothing. it can be very windy, wet and slippery.
+Ok, so you fell in love with nature and decided to stay in Iceland for a couple of extra days?
+I can't say I blame you!
+What's not to love here?
+Doing an overnight stay tour with Extreme Iceland was the first thing we did after we landed at 6 am but looking back, I recommend you to take it a bit easier on your first day.
+Follow my day one guide and tackle this one on your second day; that way, you have more time to settle in and get a feel of Iceland before jumping into an adrenaline rush filled day of adventures.
+So, you're wondering who Extreme Iceland is?
+Extreme Iceland is a local tour agency that offers different overnight adventure packages outside of Reykjavik.
+We wanted to go Ice caving, and after doing some research, we found the tours Extreme Iceland Offered were the best fit for us.
+The tour we choose was the Jokulsarlon and Ice caving two-day package tour, and we loved it!
+They pick you up from your hotel in Reykjavik at around 8 am, and you spend the rest of your trip with an experienced tour guide.
+Here are some of the things we did with Extreme Iceland: Hiking Waterfalls-- on this tour, we got to visit two of the many waterfalls in Iceland-- Seljalandfross & Skogafoss, offering views that did not disappoint.

 Day 3 - Extreme Iceland Part II

-After Ice Caving it was back on the road heading to Reykjavik.
-Part of the tour is spotting the Northern Lights (if weather permits) but the forecast was not in our favor that day or the following day (we tried twice!) so instead we opted to stop at some villages, towns, shops and fields were the Icelandic horses roam free.
-As much as we really wanted to see the Northern Lights, we were not disappointed by the picturesque landscape the country side
+After Ice Caving, it was back on the road heading to Reykjavik.
+Part of the tour is spotting the Northern Lights (if weather permits), but the forecast was not in our favor that day or the following day (we tried twice!), so instead, we opted to stop at some villages, shops, and fields where the Icelandic horses roam free.
+As much as we wanted to see the Northern Lights, we were not disappointed by the countryside's picturesque landscape.

-provided.
 We got the chance of getting up close and personal with Icelandic horses!
-These small pony sized creatures are native only to Iceland and once they leave Iceland (if they're sold or competing) they can never return to their homeland, as they might contaminated the other horses that never left the land.
-While competing world wide, Iceland never send out their top 3 horses abroad. why? because they know they'll never return home, so they send out they're top 4th or 5th horse.
-Don't be fooled by they're petit size and charismatic faces as these horses are super strong, willful and independent.
+These small pony-sized creatures are native only to Iceland.
+Once they leave Iceland (if they're sold or competing), they can never return to their homeland, as they might contaminate the other horses that never left the land.
+While competing worldwide, Iceland never sends out their top 3 horses abroad.
+Why?
+Because they know they'll never return home, so they send out their top 4th or 5th horse.
+Don't be fooled by their petite size and charismatic faces as these horses are super strong, willful, and independent.
 They live long lives and have a double layer coat to protect them during harsh Icelandic winters.

-For those looking for a day tour that does not involve an 8 hour drive south, I highly recommend the Golden Circle tour.
-Its only about 6-8 hours long total.
-You can also rent a car and do it yourself as the main road is not as dangerous as when heading towards the country side.
-The Golden Circle consists of visiting Pingvellir National Park that offers stunning landscape views, Gullfoss Waterfall and some Geothermal / Hot Spring areas such as Geyser & Strokkur.
+For those looking for a day tour that does not involve an 8-hour drive south, I highly recommend the Golden Circle tour.
+It's only about 6-8 hours long in total.
+You can also rent a car and do it yourself as the main road is not as dangerous as heading towards the countryside.
+The Golden Circle consists of visiting Pingvellir National Park that offers stunning landscape views, Gullfoss Waterfall, and some Geothermal / Hot Spring areas such as Geyser & Strokkur.

 One of my favorite stops on this tour was visiting Laugarvatn Fontana.
-If you arrive at 11:30 am or 2:30 pm you are able to witness and try rye bread being made using the heat of natural hot springs.
-The dough is buried over night then taken out in 24 hours and ready to eat.
+If you arrive at 11:30 am or 2:30 pm, you can witness and try rye bread being made using the heat of natural hot springs.
+The dough is buried overnight, then taken out in 24 hours, and ready to eat.
 It was fun seeing nature cook for once and oh so yummy!!!
-After having a few slices of fresh lava baked bread you can head inside where they have a small cafe, out door hot springs and a lake sharing waters with the Atlantic Ocean itself.
-If you dare, you can go swim in the lake where temperatures hit bellow zero.
-We went for a short swim and after 20 seconds inside the water we could no longer feel our feet!
-But hey - you only live once right?!?! #wheniniceland
+After having a few slices of fresh lava baked bread, you can head inside, where they have a small cafe, outdoor hot springs, and a lake sharing waters with the Atlantic Ocean itself.
+If you dare, you can swim in the lake where temperatures hit below zero.
+We went for a short swim, and after 20 seconds inside the water, we could no longer feel our feet!
+But hey - you only live once, right?!?!

 This was the end of 4 Amazing days in Iceland.
-We plan to go back and visit during spring as the change of season will offer a completely different look to Iceland.
-Whether you decide to Visit in Winter, Spring, Summer or Fall I'm sure you'll be enchanted by this gem of a land.
-For those traveling in Winter- specially December, keep in mind that days are shorter with sunrise at around 11:20 am and Sunset around 3:30 pm so plan accordingly.
+We plan to go back and visit during spring as the season change will offer a completely different look to Iceland.
+Whether you decide to Visit in Winter, Spring, Summer, or Fall, I'm sure this gem of land will enchant you.